alex0rpi/Chat-WebApp/README.md

 ## Improvement opportunities 📈

-This project allowed me to throw myself in the pool and try many different technologies, almost entirely in Typescript, which is a language I'm quite new to.
-Although I believe I've achieved the desired functional result and mostly fulfilled the bootcamp requirements, there is room for improvement for this app:
+This project allowed me to throw myself in the pool and try many different technologies, almost entirely in Typescript, which is quite new to me.
+Although I believe I've achieved the desired functional result and fulfilled most of the bootcamp requirements, there is significant room for improvement for this app.
+To mention a few potential improvements:
+* The app should be dockerized.
+I'm still learning how to use docker and docker-compose.
 * I wasn't able to configure the sequelize models in typescript.
 That's why these are the only pure javascript files in the project.
 Ideally, these files at well could've been implemented in typescript.
 * Implement a more robust error handling and validation system.
 Mine here is still quite basic.
 * Study the implementation of hexagonal architecture.
 At least in the backend.
 * Client side is rather simplistic, so it could be improved as well.
+* At the moment the rooms can only be created but not deleted.
+This could be a nice feature to add and manage whether there are users in that in a room to be deleted or not.
+* Users don't have a profile picture nor can send files or pictures.
+Multer could be used to implement this feature.
+* Also, once registered, users are permanently stored on the db.
+It would be nice to implement a feature so users can delete their accounts.

+These are just a few enhancements that I can think of right now.
+I'm sure there are many more.
+Feel free to contribute to this project if you want to.

 ## Languages and Technologies 👦•💻